About ANZACS-QI

 History of ANZACS-QI

-Established in mid-2007, an Acute Coronary Syndrome (ACS) registry was introduced at Middlemore Hospital in Auckland, New Zealand.
+Established in mid-2007, an Acute Coronary Syndrome (ACS) registry was introduced at Middlemore Hospital in Auckland, New Zealand, led by Prof. Andrew Kerr.
 It was initially named Acute Predict and was used in Counties Manukau DHB and then in Waikato and Waitemata.

 2007